oplS17projects/Hermes/Hermes/README.md

 ### Clients

 In the clients follow the prompt to set you up.
 Type in messages to send to other clients.

+#### Commands
+* Change color of your messages with /color color.
+Default is black.
-You can list users in chat with /list users.
-You can get the count of users with /list count.
-If you want to send a message to a particular user, do /whisper username message in chat.
-If you want to leave chat, type in /quit.
-As a consequence you can't use /quit alone in your messages.
+* You can list users in chat with /list users.
+* You can get the count of users with /list count.
+* If you want to send a message to a particular user, do /whisper username message in chat.
+* If you want to leave chat, type /quit.

 ### Server